Key Differences Between PR, Marketing, and Advertising —and When You Should Use Each for Your Brand

 When you’re coming up with social ads, it’s a good idea to first look at the pages on your website or blog that are getting the most traffic already.
 Using one of those pages in your social ad will make it more likely that you’ll get a good click-through rate (as long as you’re writing good, compelling social ad copy).

 Another component of PPC and social ads is retargeting.
 Retargeting means that ads are targeted based on a user’s previous internet behavior.
-If a user visits your website or clicks one of your social posts, you can serve them relevant ads while they’re on other sites around the internet.
+If a user visits your website or clicks one of your social posts, you can serve them relevant ads while they’re on other sites around.

 Advertising

 Here’s how it works: A user visits your website.
 They leave without signing up for a demo or contacting you for a consultation.
-However, as they browse other sites, in the hours and days later, they see ads for your site popping up.
+However, hours and days later as they browse other sites, they begin to see ads for your site.
 This reminds them of your site, so they return and—potentially—reach out and make their first contact with you.

-• Advertising is an important way to increase your lead gen and reach your B2B audience, but it should not be your primary mode of communication with potential buyers.
+• Advertising is a significant way to increase your lead gen and reach your B2B audience, but it should not be your primary mode of communication with potential buyers.

 • Digital advertising essentially consists of two types: PPC and social.

-• Both can be used to encourage users to take specific actions and/or to increase website traffic.
+• You can use both to encourage users to take specific actions and/or to increase website traffic.

-PR, marketing, and advertising are all critical components of effective outreach for B2B tech companies.
+PR, marketing, and advertising are all critical components of a comprehensive and effective marketing plan for B2B tech companies.
 By using each strategically, and investing on an ongoing basis, you can reach more people, convince more B2B buyers, and—just as importantly—strengthen your relationship with those buyers so they continue to come back to your brand.

 Related Reading: Public Relations for B2B Tech Companies: In-house or Outsource?